 Does the cheaper house brand feel good?
 No leaking?
 Then don’t get tempted by shiny packages and the promise of a silky feeling.
 In the end, it doesn’t really matter.

-That depends who you ask of course.
+That does depend on who you ask of course.
 One woman will go for the more expensive brand, the other is happy with the cheaper one.
-It depends on what you want to pay, but more importantly, on what’s most comfortable.
+It depends on what you want to pay, but more importantly, on what’s most comfortable for your body.

 With or without applicator?